 I don’t want to label Martha as a “collector” but history tells us that several parrots lived at the Mount Vernon estate.
 In 1802 two years after George’s death, a visitor to the estate noted that there were several species of parrots one of which was a cockatoo a very friendly cockatoo or so the story goes.
 Mrs. Washington died soon after the traveler’s visit.

 Dolly Madison owned a Macaw that outlived both of them.
 When British troops set fire to the presidential residence during the War of 1812, she heroically rescued the parrot as the fire was engulfing the White House.

-President Roosevelt’s good friend and ally were quite fond of parrots.
+President Roosevelt’s good friends and allies were quite fond of parrots.